-One of the world’s top 50 restaurants is just behind the blue door on the fourth floor of Time Warner Center.
-The open and intimate dining room overlooks Central Park and seats 64 for the dinner prix fixe menus that earned three stars from the Michelin Guide and four from the New York Times.
+One of the world’s top 50 restaurants (number 30) is just behind the blue door on the fourth floor of Time Warner Center.
+The open and intimate dining room overlooks Central Park and seats 64 for the dinner prix-fixe menus that earned three stars from the Michelin Guide and four from the New York Times.

-This eatery in Brooklyn is the near unanimous pick for the best steak house in the entire country.
+This eatery in Brooklyn is generally considered one of the best steakhouse in the entire country.
 Established in 1887, the sizzle is the real deal.
-Carnivores love the stripped-down menu, the perfect dry-aged porterhouse and the best burger in town, which is served only at lunch.
+Carnivores love the stripped-down menu, the perfect dry-aged porterhouse and the best burgers in town, which are served only at lunch.

 Wafels & Dinges